byarges/byarges.github.io/_posts/2022-12-23-chile-verde.md

 tags: [saul]
 ---

-## Description
-This this version of a chile verde is something I typically make every year around Christmas time.
-I could probably write a book about the people, events, and phases in my life that are related to this recipe and my relationship to it.
-This is a story that I'll spare you from.
-For now.
+This is a chile verde that I typically make every year around Christmas time.
+I honestly could write an entire book about my relationship to this recipe.
+But I'll spare you from that.

 ## Ingredients